Huang-Libo/Notebook/React-Native-getting-started.md

 />
 ```

 > You might’ve noticed that although `isHungry` is a `const`, it is seemingly reassignable!
-What is happening is when a state-setting function like `setIsHungry` is called, its component will re-render.
+What is happening is when a state-setting function like `setIsHungry` is called, its **component will re-render**.
 In this case the `Cat` function will run again—and this time, `useState` will give us the next value of `isHungry`.

 最后，把 `Cat` 组件添加到 `Cafe` 组件中：